2021-22 data is available here

 Faculty Salary Data is Updated Annually

-Tabluations and scatterplots of faculty salary data by department (including variables of gender, rank, and years since degree) are provided to assist in assessing whether an individual faculty member’s salary is appropriately and equitably related to career merit.
+Tabulations and scatterplots of faculty salary data by department (including gender, rank, and years since degree) are provided to assist in assessing whether an individual faculty member’s salary is appropriately and equitably related to career merit.
 Deans, directors, department chairs, and faculty may view this information.

-To view the data you must be connected to the UW Network (on campus or through VPN) and will be required to enter your NetID and password.
-Individuals with a business need who do not currently have access to the scatterplots should contact Allison La Tarte.
-For questions about the data contact Margaret Harrigan.
+To view the data you must be connected to the UW-Madison network (on campus or through VPN) and will be required to enter your NetID and password.
+Individuals with a business need who do not currently have access to the scatterplots should contact Allison La Tarte in the Office of Academic Planning and Institutional Research.

 Keep in mind that these data presume a straight-line relationship between salary and time from highest degree.
 Variations from the line result from differences in other factors – principally, differences in performance.
 Therefore, these tables and plots should be used only as a starting point for assessing whether an individual’s salary is appropriately related to career merit.
 For example, an individual whose salary is about average (near a regression line for salary vs. years since degree) may be underpaid on the basis of career merit relative to his or her peers if he or she is an exceptional performer.
 Or an individual whose salary is below average may be paid appropriately relative to career accomplishments.
 These determinations should be made using the guidelines in the salary equity review policy.